department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/iris/contact-center-interview-1-conversation-guide.md

 ## Next steps and Closing

-- Do you have any questions for me?
-- Reiterate who we should talk to next.
+I'd like to review the list of people we mentioned for our next round of research sessions:

+- Review list
+- Confirm observe/interview

 - Can you make an introduction, or should I just reach out to them and reference this meeting?
 I assume I can find them in the VA address book?
 - Next steps for me will be to reach out and schedule those sessions.
+- Do you have any questions for me?

 We really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on the learning center.
 It was great to meet you - please feel free to reach out to me at any time if you have questions or thoughts to share along the way.